yiisoft/yii2/docs/guide/test-fixture.md

 A key concept in the Yii fixture framework is the so-called *fixture objects*.
 A fixture object is an instance of [[yii\test\Fixture]] or its child class.
 It represents a particular aspect of a test environment.
-For example, you may define `UserFixture` to initialize the user database table with a set of known data.
+For example, you may define `UserFixture` to create the user table and populate it with some known data.
 You load one or multiple fixture objects before running a test and unload them when finishing.

 A fixture may depend on other fixtures, specified via its [[yii\test\Fixture::depends]] property.